IL--Another troubled priest quietly ousted; Victims respond

 Two dioceses – San Francisco and Belleville – have kicked the cleric out.
 Neither told the public or parishioners that they had done so or the reasons behind their decisions.

 The troubled cleric is Fr.
-Peter Balili, a native of the Phillipines.
-He worked at St. Mary Parish in Sesser and St. Andrew Parish in Christopher.
+Peter D. Balili, a native of the Phillipines.
+Ordained in 1989, he worked at St. Mary Parish in Sesser and St. Andrew Parish in Christopher.
 (He also worked in parishes in two California dioceses - San Bernardino and San Francisco - and studied in Orange, California for six years in the 1990s.
 He studied at Notre Dame University, is a native of the Phillipines and was once with a religious order called Opus Dei Fathers.

 He was also affiliated with a group called “Shrines of Europe Pilgrimage.”